KashGiannis34/PennApps26/README.md

 4. **Educational Value**: Users learn about sustainable materials and their benefits through interactive experiences
 5. **Community Focus**: Shareable transformations create a network of sustainability-minded individuals
 6. **Actionable Results**: Direct purchasing links and cost breakdowns remove barriers to sustainable choices

 ---

-## Impact and Future Vision

-SustainaView represents more than just an app—it's a movement toward accessible, intelligent, and beautiful sustainable living.
-By combining cutting-edge AI with practical interior design solutions, we're making environmental consciousness both achievable and inspiring for everyone.

-**Join us in transforming spaces, one room at a time. **

----